'March on Washington' Commemoration by NBC News and PBS to Include Documentary and Interviews by Ithaca College Professor and Students

 For more information on “Meet Me at Equality,” contact Rada at email@example.com or (607) 274-3637.

-Originally published in Media Relations: 'March on Washington' Commemoration by NBC News and PBS to Include Documentary and Interviews by Ithaca College Professor and Students.
+Originally published in IC News: 'March on Washington' Commemoration by NBC News and PBS to Include Documentary and Interviews by Ithaca College Professor and Students.